Ashok-0003/repo-3/Overview/DevOps/APIM-Deployment-Steps.md

-6. After all the above 4 steps trigger the [CI pipeline](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=477) CI-APIMConfig-Master-Build to generate the ARM templates.
-Configure the list of apis added newly/modified with semicolon separated values of the api names(as per this sample the name is **ProfileApi**) used in step 3 to the variable of the above pipeline value: `buildQueueInit`.By running this it will generate ARM templates for all the three environments for the apis passed in variables.
+6. After all the above 4 steps trigger the pipeline name: [CI-APIMConfig-Master-Build](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=570) CI-APIMConfig-Master-Build to generate the ARM templates.
+Configure the list of apis added newly/modified with semicolon separated values of the api names (as per this sample the name is **ProfileApi**) used in step 3 to the variable of the above pipeline value: `buildQueueInit`.By running this it will generate ARM templates for all the three environments for the apis passed in variables.
 Variable value look like below: - `ProfileApi;`

-7. After this add the api related entry like below in CD pipeline for each environment files listed in step 8:
+7. After this add the api related entry like below in CD pipelines for each environment files listed in step 8:

 ```